nrd10/ProgramofStudyWebApp/README.md

 application to function correctly.
 The first three services: db, redis, and cache use images downloaded from Docker Hub.
 The following descriptions summarize what each service does and how each service was configured:
 1. `db`: This service contains the Postgres database utilized by the web application.
-It makes use of variables set in our .env file to correctly configure the Postgres database name, user and password.
+It makes use of variables set in our .env file through the environment option to correctly configure the Postgres database name, user and password.
+2. `redis`: This service is used as the message broker for the celery and celerybeat services explained later.
+As explained in the [Asynchronous & Background Tasks](#asynchronous-background-tasks) section Celery makes use of a message broker to feed messages between workers and clients.
+This service is used to act as the message broker for Celery in this web application.